-However, you really do begin to wonder just who in the universal grand scheme of things has got it in for you.
-Especially if every single one of those accidents is not your doing and completely unavoidable.
+However, by the time you reach a third car accident, you really do begin to wonder just who in the universal grand scheme of things has got it in for you. —Especially if every single one of those accidents is not your doing and completely unavoidable.

-During early November of 1996 Daniel and I planned a trip over to the West Coast of South Australia to stay with his parents at a holiday property they owned.
+And so, this is how it all went down during early November 1996, when Daniel and I planned a trip to the West Coast of South Australia to stay with his parents at a holiday property they owned.

+At the time Daniel and I had known each other no more than a few months, if even that, and the majority of that time was more in passing (or rather glancing one another from a distance).
 I was a divorced single mother when we met.
-While Daniel was a newly separated man, his wife having ended their marriage a couple of months prior to our meeting and forcing him into the unwilling role of a part time father to his son Jake.
+While Daniel was a newly separated man, his wife having ended their marriage a couple of months prior to our meeting and forcing him into the unwilling role of a part time father to their son Jacob.

-Our relationship so new at the time of this trip, we had only gone on our first date on the 12th of October, for which Daniel had asked me to attend his cousin’s wedding with him.
+Our relationship was so new at the time of this trip we had only gone on our first date less than a month prior, on the 12th of October to be exact, a date which is hard to forget given that Daniel had asked me to be his +1 at one of his cousin’s weddings.

-However, this trip seemed like the perfect idea to get away and spend some time getting to know one another outside of prying eyes, along with us both getting to know one another’s son and the boys getting to know each other as well.
+New as our relationship was, this trip seemed like the perfect idea to get away and spend some time getting to know one another outside the prying eyes of family, friends and members of the church where we had met. —Also giving us both a good opportunity to get to know one another’s sons, and for the boys to spend some time together and get to know one another as well.

-On the afternoon of Wednesday the 6th of November we packed up the car and headed off for the coastal town where we had planned to stay.
+It was Wednesday the 6th of November 1996, we packed up the car by early afternoon and headed off for the coastal town where Daniel’s parents owed a block of land with a well kitted shed for holidaying.

 Throughout the long drive we listened to music, chatted and joked.
-Daniel and I kept the boys amused by singing along stupidly with songs that were playing.
-We also pointed out sights seen along the way, watching out for kangaroos, emus and birds not seen in suburban areas, while giving the boys travel munchies here and there.
+Daniel and I kept the boys amused by singing along with songs mockingly in ridiculous ways to keep the mood fun and happy during a road trip far too long for preschoolers.
+We pointed out sights seen along the way, watching out for kangaroos, emus and birds not seen in suburban areas, while also giving the boys travel munchies here and there when the road trip blues hit.

 Eventually the boys fell asleep around the time it would have been a normal bedtime for each of them, while Daniel and I continued to joke around and chat to keep ourselves entertained throughout what was left of the journey.

 Driving along, the night could not have been more perfect.
-The instant connection that Daniel and I had experienced in the moment of our first meeting, becoming all the more tangible throughout this drive as we shared our thoughts and lives with each another through deepening conversation.
+The instant connection that Daniel and I had experienced in the first moment that our eyes met one another’s weeks earlier was becoming all the more tangible throughout this drive as we shared our thoughts and our lives with each another through deepening conversation.

-Everything felt so positive, maybe the rose coloured gasses of new found love?
+Everything felt so positive, maybe it was the rose coloured gasses of new found love!?

 Immersed in the ease and comfort I felt with Daniel, I could not have been in a happier or more positive place that night.

-However, in an instant all that happiness and positivity turned to dread!
+However, in an instant all that happiness and positivity turned to absolute dread!

 Not even an hour out from our destination I was woken from a moment of dozing by a jarring as Daniel lost control of the car.